-To find out more about any of these projects, please contact firstname.lastname@example.org
+Use the submenus to read about our current projects in Africa.
+To read more about past BGCI conservation projects in Africa, click here.
+To find out more about any of these projects, please contact email@example.com

 Education is a key aspect of our work in Africa and our 7th International Congress on Education in Botanic Gardens was held from 1st – 6th November 2009 in Durban, South Africa.